Inside the Retail Remarketing™ channels

-While wholesale auctions are still the primary channel for commercial vehicle owners to remarket end-of-cycle vehicles, a growing trend among progressive vehicle remarketing professionals has been to sell vehicles through the emerging retail channel, either through their own dealerships, online service providers, or retail consignment.
+While wholesale auctions are still an easy channel for commercial vehicle owners to remarket end-of-cycle vehicles, a growing trend among progressive vehicle remarketing professionals has been to sell vehicles through the retail channel, either through their own dealerships, online service providers, or retail consignment.

 What’s driving this trend?